SnapdragonLee/ChatGPT-weBot/Readme.md

 4. Monitoring WeChat message by running a server.
-There is 2 way to get this:
+Here are two methods to achieve this, **please *choose 1 method*** :

    - Using injector named `DLLinjector_V1.0.3.exe`, then choose file named `3.6.0.18-0.0.0.008.dll` to inject.